pjdietz/rester-sublime-http-client/README.md

 ### Displaying the Response and Request

 By default, RESTer outputs the request and response to the console and opens a new buffer where it writes the full contents of the response.
+This view is created in the same group as the request view.
 You can change this behavior by tweaking several settings.

 Setting                 | Default | Description
 ----------------------- | ------- | -----------